A Fleeting GLIMPSE of N/O Enrichment at Cosmic Dawn: Evidence for Wolf Rayet N Stars in a z = 6.1 Galaxy: JWST/NIRSpec Spectra

 \subsection{Reddening Correction}

-The observed Balmer decrement of the narrow H$\alpha$/H$\beta$ lines is $F_{\rm H\alpha}/F_{\rm H\beta}=\FHAHB$, implying a moderate amount of dust is present.
+The observed Balmer decrement of the narrow H$\alpha$/H$\beta$ lines is $F_{\rm H\alpha}/F_{\rm H\beta}=\FHAHB$, implying either a moderate amount of dust is present or collisional-enhancement of H$\alpha$.
 This value disagrees with the results of \citet[][]{topping24a}, who measured an observed decrement of $2.55\pm0.05$ that they found to be consistent with no dust attenuation.
+Similarly, \citet{crespo-gomez25} used high-resolution NIRSpec/G395H data to fit multiple component Balmer decrements for RXCJ2248-ID3, finding a narrow-component $F_{\rm H\alpha}/F_{\rm H\beta}=2.7$ that is consistent with no attenuation, but broad and very-broad component decrements of 4.3 and 6.6, respectively, that imply differential extinction.
+We too find higher $F_{\rm H\alpha}/F_{\rm H\beta}$ ratios for the broad components, but the source of this increase is not clear; it could indicate higher dust in the broad component gas, as suggested by \cite{crespo-gomez25}, or result from significant collisional enhancement of H$\alpha$.

-However, the higher S/N spectra presented here allow a more robust fitting of the broad components, including the H$\gamma$ line.
-Thus, we also examined the H$\beta$/H$\gamma$ ratio, finding a decrement of the narrow lines of $F_{\rm H\beta}/F_{\rm H\gamma}=\FHBHG$ that is consistent with very little dust.
+Fortunately, the GLIMPSE-D spectrum provides a significant increase in S/N in the continuum, allowing for more robust fitting of broad components, including in the H$\gamma$ and [\ion{O}{3}] \W4364 and \W5008 lines.
+Fitting the broad components directly in the [\ion{O}{3}] lines offers the advantage over previous works that we do not need to correct for broad component contamination with differential extinction in our $T_e$ calculation.
+Furthermore, by fitting the broad components in H$\gamma$ we were able to examine of the narrow component H$\beta$/H$\gamma$ ratio, finding a decrement of $F_{\rm H\beta}/F_{\rm H\gamma}=\FHBHG$ that is consistent with very little dust.
+Note that we do not consider the H$\beta$/H$\delta$ ratio here as the H$\delta$ line is not strong enough to robustly fit the broad components in a consistent manner with the profile fitting of the H$\gamma$, H$\beta$, and H$\alpha$ lines.